HSBNE-Archive/Policy/Rules/Rules.md

         1.  the time the notice is received by the secretary; or
         2.  if a later time is stated in the notice - the later time.

+    3. The management committee of the association may call a vote of the management committee at any time to remove a person from the management committee.
+    4. A management committee vote to remove a member of the management committee may only pass with a unanimous vote of the entire committee, minus one member.
+    5.  if a member of the management committee misses 3 consecutive executive meetings over a period of at least 1 month, without apology or proxy they are no longer considered "in good standing" with the remainder of the exec, and the position can be declared vacant by the remainder of the exec, resulting in the person being removed from the exec.
+If this item occurs it must be published to the general membership in accordance with item 6.
+    6.  the circumstances of all office vacancies to the management committee must be published to the general membership via the official communication method of the group.
-    3. A member may be removed from office at a general meeting of the association if 3/4 of the full membership vote in favor of removing the member.
+    7. A member may be removed from office at a general meeting of the association if 3/4 of the full membership vote in favour of removing the member.
-    4. Before a vote of members is taken about removing the member from office, the member;
+    8. Before a vote of members is taken about removing the member from office, the member;

         1.  must be given a full and fair opportunity to show cause why he or she